zekeriyasari/Causal.jl/docs/src/manual/connections/bus.md

 ## Indexing and Iteration of Busses

 Busses can be indexed similarly to the arrays in Julia.
-When indexed, corresponding link of the bus is returned.
+When indexed, the corresponding link of the bus is returned.
 ```@repl bus_indexing_ex_1
 using Jusdl # hide
 b = Bus(3)